 First: I want to report on a few issues.
 Adobe Captivate 2019 is still buggy (shocking!).
 I originally built the Pollak Library tour with two more slides, but for some reason they showed up as blank, black slides in the published version.
 So, I deleted them, and just put a silly note in the tour itself that declares the next area “closed due to haunting.”
 I think I’m funny.

 I built the Mt.
 Whitney VR tour using a blank project.
 I wanted the flat slide to build out the title and the map.
 If I used the Virtual Reality project type I would’ve been limited to 360 slides.
-Also, I think Captivate’s VR project output is kind of crappy.
+Also, I think Captivate’s VR project output is kind of challenging for users.
 It’s difficult to navigate, there’s a weird menu that pops up, the target is hard to use…

 For right now, I’ll stick to adding VR elements to blank and responsive projects.
 Their fully VR projects are still a work in progress.